Chelsea's near-perfect pre-season

 Thomas Tuchel did, however, make significant changes in the second half, with only goalkeeper Cumming playing more than 45 minutes.

-After the Bournemouth game, Chelsea will play both Arsenal and Tottenham as part of The Mind Series to help support better mental health.
-The three teams will play each other in front of packed crowds.
+Chelsea were next scheduled to play Arsenal and Tottenham as part of The Mind Series to help support better mental health.

-Chelsea will also play the UEFA Super Cup final against Villarreal on August 11, three days before the new Premier League season starts.
+Chelsea will play the UEFA Super Cup final against Villarreal on August 11, three days before their new Premier League season starts.